 We run a very active programme of clubs and activities at lunchtimes, before and after school, offering something for every taste and talent.
 These can all be found in our Extra Curricular Activities Brochure at the top of the page.

 We also offer a broad range of trips throughout the year and pupils have the opportunity to experience a diversity of places and cultures, enhancing their learning beyond the classroom.
-See our Current Trips Planner for more information.
+See our Current Trips Planner and the Planner for 2017/18 for more information.